U of O still pouring money into mouldy residence years after shutdown | CBC News

 Brooks Residence closed in 2018 due to mould and other concerns

-A long-shuttered residence continues to cost the University of Ottawa tens of thousands of dollars each month, internal documents show.
+A long-closed residence continues to cost the University of Ottawa tens of thousands of dollars a month, internal documents show.

 Documents obtained by Radio-Canada through a freedom of information request also suggest the university had suspected the presence of mould inside Brooks Residence years before it was closed in September 2018.

-The university shut down the former student residence after mould spores were detected in some apartments, a spokesperson told Radio-Canada in an email.
+The university shut the building after mould spores were detected in some apartments, a spokesperson told Radio-Canada in an email.

 According to the school, the mould was likely caused by construction defects that allowed water to infiltrate the building.